sacridini/Awesome-Geospatial/README.md

 * [Kongsberg Geospatial's TerraLens SDK](https://www.kongsberggeospatial.com/products/terralens) - SDK designed for easy project integration and quick implementation in virtually any development environment.
 TerraLens provides real-time 2D and 3D mapping with powerful data visualization tools.
 * [landsat-espa-util](https://github.com/loicdtx/landsat-espa-util) - Library for querying and ordering Landsat Surface Reflectance data via ESPA.
 * [MapShaper](http://mapshaper.org/) - Tools for editing Shapefile, GeoJSON, TopoJSON and CSV files.
+* [Mapus](https://github.com/alyssaxuu/mapus) - Mapus is a tool to explore and annotate collaboratively on a map.
 * [Maptiks](https://maptiks.com/) - Maptiks its a tool that provides in-depth user insights by tracking how visitors click, pan and zoom on your maps.
 * [Osm2pgsql](https://github.com/openstreetmap/osm2pgsql) - osm2pgsql is a tool for loading OpenStreetMap data into a PostgreSQL.
 * [Projection  Wizard](http://projectionwizard.org/) - Helps you select an appropriate projection for your map, depending on the area that you are mapping.